 I

 was still in Greene County for the summer of 1985.
-I'd stay at Mom
+I stayed at my

-and Dad's from Friday afternoon through Saturday evening.
-I stayed
+parents' house from Friday afternoon through Saturday evening.
+I

-alone, in the “parsonage,” Saturday evening to Friday afternoon.
+stayed alone in the church parsonage from Saturday evening to Friday

-One weekend, I saw my 1984 Chevy Chevette, at a dealership in my
+afternoon.
+One weekend, I saw my 1984 Chevy Chevette at a dealership

-hometown.
-I'd saved enough to pay the full amount.
-The trade in of my
+in my hometown.
+I had saved enough to pay the full amount.
+The

 My

-Chevette got me to and from FHU, for my final semester.
-I graduated
+Chevette got me to and from FHU for my final semester.
+I graduated in

-in December of 1985 – in the cold and snow – while sickly.
-I had
+December 1985, in the cold and snow, while sickly.
+I had to take more

-taken more than the usual full-time schedule of classes – to
+than the usual full-time schedule of classes to graduate in December.

 after graduation, I “tried out” for the full-time preaching

-They wanted a married man, with some full-time preaching experience.
+They wanted a married man with full-time preaching experience.
+They

-They settled for me – even if my lingering illness caused me to
+settled for me, even if my lingering illness caused me to throw up on

-throw up on a wall, in the Palmer's home!
+a wall in the Palmer's home!
 Don't worry!
-I recovered
+I recovered quickly.
+The

 In